MHBauer/enhancements/keps/sig-node/20200921-subsecond-probe-timeouts/README.md

 	}
 ```
  - Period Seconds is the biggest hurdle, but also the most useful.
 PeriodSeconds defaults to 10 seconds if unset (which includes the explicitly set to 0 state).
+Fast Successes.
 https://github.com/kubernetes/kubernetes/blob/e19964183377d0ec2052d1f1fa930c4d7575bd50/pkg/apis/core/v1/defaults.go#L227-L229
 ```
 	if obj.PeriodSeconds == 0 {